Are you eligible to apply for the Japanese Government Monbukagakusho (MEXT) Scholarship?

 Prohibition of Technical/Artistic Training Fields

-Traditional Japanese performance arts, such as Kabuki and Japanese Dance that require studio training are not permitted under this scholarship.
-You would be able to study kabuki, etc., but not participate in a program that was designed to train performers.
+The MEXT Scholarship does not permit study of traditional Japanese performance arts, such as Kabuki and Japanese Dance, that require studio training.
+You could study kabuki, etc., but not take part in a to train performers.

 Additional Requirements for Medical Degrees

-Medical, Dental, and Social Welfare degrees typically require clinical training, but students will not be able to participate in such training until obtaining the required licenses from the Ministry of Health, Labor, and Welfare.
-These licenses must, of course, be obtained via testing in Japanese, so unless you are already highly fluent in Japanese, these degrees are essentially going to be impossible.
+Medical, Dental, and Social Welfare degrees typically require clinical training, but students cannot take part in such training until obtaining the required licenses from the Ministry of Health, Labor, and Welfare.
+These licenses must, of course, be obtained via testing in Japanese, so unless you are already highly fluent in Japanese, any degree that requires clinical training is essentially going to be impossible.

 The second time that language proficiency test scores matter is when you apply to universities for a Letter of Provisional Acceptance after passing the Primary Screening.
-At that time, the universities may require that you submit language proficiency test scores, so I recommend that you check the websites for the programs that you want to apply to in advance.
+The universities may require that you submit language proficiency test scores (this is particularly true for programs taught in Japanese!), so I recommend you check the websites for the programs that you want to apply to in advance.

-In general, it would be safe to assume that you cannot apply for a program taught in Japanese if you do not have at least N2-level Japanese language ability.
+It would be safe to assume that you cannot apply for a program taught in Japanese if you do not have at least N2-level Japanese language ability at the time of application.
 To apply for a program taught in English, assume that you should have at least B2 level English ability on the CEFR scale.